-Crooked nose surgery cost is typically not financially constraining since it is covered by medical insurance.
+Crooked nose surgery cost is typically covered by medical insurance.
 Since crooked nasal deformities are acquired due to mechanical trauma and typically result in a functional deficit, medical coverage can be secured for the surgical repair.

 As a result, the crooked nose surgery cost is dictated by your insurance coverage.
 Two treatments for crooked nose surgery exist and include closed reduction or a more formal closed rhinoplasty.

 Often, the closed reduction can be performed in the emergency room without the need to go to the operating room.
 These patients will have a more modest bill applied to their insurance company that is limited to an emergency room bill with a minor nasal procedure performed with local anesthetic solutions only.

 In contrast, patients who delay their care will require a more formal closed rhinoplasty repair of the crooked nasal deformity that will encompass a formal surgery with operating room facility and surgeon’s fees.
 Regardless, crooked nose surgery cost should be covered by your medical insurance coverage.